tychonievich/quizzes/README.md

 - if comments are enabled (`comments: true` header) then commented answers that did not receive full credit will be logged for human review
     - adjustments are performed on a per-student basis
 - image uploads are not autograded
+- questions with a `rubric` are not autograded

+### Rubrics

+This is an incomplete extension under active development:

+- [x] parse rubrics in quiz definition files
+- [ ] display grade ranges before grading
+- [ ] display "not yet graded"
+- [ ] grading interface shows rubric
+- [ ] graded rubric displated to students
+- [ ] multiple graders on same question supported without collisions

+If a question has a line `rubric:`, following material will be taken as part of the rubric as follows:

+- If there is text following `rubric:`, it will be made a rubric item

+- [Question Options](#question-options) syntax will create rubric items;
+	note that `*` is ignored.
+	As with options, `x` discards an item and `X` shows it but gives is 0 weight (same as w.0).
+	Extra-weight options are not currently supported; decrease the weight of other items instead.

+	Weights will be normalized and do not need to add up to point weight, but must not sum to zero.

+If there is a rubric, then the question is ungraded until a human grades it.
+Post-autograde pre-human grade, the quiz grade shows as a grade range, as e.g. "3--7 / 8 (37--88%)" and the question shows "(not yet graded)"

 ## Staff special options